This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Both state and federal laws protect your child from discrimination.[2]
 If you have experienced discrimination in housing or your child has been denied access or services in public places or schools, you can file a charge or lawsuit.

 You’ll start the process by filing a charge with the Rhode Island Commission for Human Rights.[3]
-If necessary, the Commission may file with the federal agency on your behalf.
-Your charge will be assigned an investigator to look into the allegations, collect evidence, and speak to witnesses.
+The Commission may file with the federal agency on your behalf if necessary.
+Your charge will be assigned an investigator to investigate the allegations, collect evidence, and speak to witnesses.

 The Commission will try to resolve the situation, ideally with an agreement between you and the respondent.
-There may need to be a public hearing to determine it, and if you choose to do so, your lawyer can help you file a civil lawsuit.
+However, a public hearing may be necessary to determine this, and if you choose to do so, your lawyer can help you file a civil lawsuit.

 Filing a lawsuit over cerebral palsy in Rhode Island can be complicated and intimidating.
-Your child benefits, though, when you fight for their rights and get compensation to cover the costs of care.
+Your child benefits when you fight for their rights and get compensation to cover the costs of care.
 Let the right lawyer guide your steps, and you should have a good outcome.

 Get Matched with a Leading Birth Injury Attorney in Your Area